Alun Davies heads to a washed-out Malaga to attend the world launch of the all-new BMW F850GS…

 I also liked the new gearbox configuration where the first three gears have been shortened for more optimal use around town and off-road, and the top three lengthened for better fuel consumption and more relaxed high-speed touring.

 The appalling weather conditions meant that we had to cut short our riding time.
 However, we did get a short break in the storm and were able to check out the high-speed handling of the 850 on a classic section of sweeping Spanish tarmac snaking through the nearby hills.

-I’d really like to spend more time on the bike, but in that brief period of respite from the atrocious weather I was able to establish that despite being fitted with a 21in front wheel and long suspension, the BMW F850GS has enough poke and precision to entertain the vast majority of perspective purchasers.
+I’d really like to spend more time on the bike, but in that brief period of respite from the atrocious weather, I was able to establish that despite being fitted with a 21in front-wheel and long suspension, the BMW F850GS has enough poke and precision to entertain the vast majority of prospective purchasers.
 BMW had planned an off-road extravaganza featuring a long trail ride and a visit to an enduro park, during which they hoped we’d all be mightily impressed with the performance of the 850.
-As it turned out, the off-road test had to be down graded significantly to a brief ride in the wet dirt, mud and sand alongside a wide river, which in normal times is a dried up and dusty creek.
+As it turned out, the off-road test had to be downgraded significantly to a brief ride in the wet dirt, mud and sand alongside a wide river, which in normal times is a dried up and dusty creek.

 The best thing you can do is work on your ability and confidence, battle proof the bike as best as possible and go and have some fun.
 And trust me, these heavy adventure motorcycles are more than capable of taking on terrain and conditions you’d not think possible, but you’re going to need to up your game for anything more difficult than gravel roads and graded piste.
 This is one of the reasons most of the manufacturers have adventure bike off-road skills centres.
 At 6ft 2in, I find that I’d be more comfortable with bar raisers, and that would be the case with the 850.
 What I do like is the balance afforded by the narrow seat and tank, which allows for comfortable and controlled leg placement and movement when standing.